-You need at least 18 credit hours in humanities and social sciences (H&SS) and writing in order to graduate.
-Some majors require more credit hours in this area.
+You need at least 18 credit hours in humanities, social sciences, and writing in order to graduate from one of the College's 14 Bachelor of Science degree programs.
+Some degree programs require more credit hours in this area.
 You can learn more about the courses below, including course descriptions and prerequisites, in the University Catalog.

 The following minimum requirements apply: